channeldorg/channeld/README.md

 * `switch <channelId>` // switch the active channel.
 Only the active channel displays the new chat messages.

 ## 4. The Unity tank demo
-To run the Unity tanks demo with Docker, stop the chat service, and then start channeld and tanks services sequentially.

 Follow these steps if the docker image has not been built for the tanks service yet:
 1. Check out the [unity-mirror-channeld](https://github.com/indiest/channeld-unity-mirror) repo
 2. Create the Unity project following the [instruction](https://github.com/indiest/channeld-unity-mirror#how-to-run-the-tank-demo)
 3. Either build the Linux player from Unity Editor (Build -> Linux Server), or via the command: `Unity -batchmode -nographics -projectPath <PATH_TO_YOUR_UNITY_PROJECT> -executeMethod BuildScript.BuildLinuxServer -logFile build.log -quit`.
 The path to the Unity Editor needs to added to the PATH environment argument in order to run the command.
 4. Build the docker image: `docker build -t channeld/tanks .`

+Running the Unity tanks demo with Docker is similar to running the chat rooms demo.
+Navigate to the root of the repo and run the command:

+`docker-compose up tanks -d`

+Then you can the play the game in Unity Editor.
+See the [full instruction here](https://github.com/indiest/channeld-unity-mirror#how-to-run-the-tank-demo).